Easy Lunch: Prosciutto Arugula Goat Cheese Tartine

 • Add a tablespoon or two of olive oil to a medium skillet.
 Over low to medium low heat, toast both slices of bread on each side.
 This should take a minute or two per side.
 Toast until they're nice and golden brown on both sides.
 You can also toast your bread in a toaster.

 • Remove slices of bread and put on a plate.
-Rub the side you'll layer with your ingredients with a garlic clove.
+Rub the side you'll be layering with your ingredients with a garlic clove.

 • Spread goat cheese on both slices.
 Layer with prosciutto and top with arugula.